kroxiksut/django-152fz-consent/docs/cookies/en/operations-admin.md

 2. Perform migrations.
 3. Run initial boxed data initialization.
 4. Check the cookie categories and integrations registry.
-5. Prepare and publish an edition of the cookie policy.
+5. Prepare and publish a cookie policy revision.
-6. Prepare and publish an edited cookie banner.
+6. Prepare and publish a cookie banner revision.
 7. Connect the banner to the website template.
 8. Check the settings page `/cookies/` and banner actions `/cookies/banner/`.